INA Webinars are recorded only with the permission of the presenter(s); check out these past INA Wednesday Webinars!

 Mid-18th Century Shipwrecks in Lake Champlain

 The sloop Boscawen was built during the Seven Years’ War as part of a British campaign to counter the French presence in the Champlain Valley.
 Using Boscawen as a focal point, this presentation explores how colonial shipwrights designed, built, and rigged early sailing vessels for use on Lake Champlain and how Boscawen’s hull construction compares to other watercraft built in northeastern North America during the eighteenth century.
+This Wednesday Webinar was presented by recent Texas A&M doctoral NAP graduate, Dan Bishop.

 The Cape Gelidonya Shipwreck: